Sofia de Veyra: Personal life

-In 1907, de Veyra married Jaime Carlos de Veyra.
+In 1907, de Veyra married Jaime C. de Veyra.
 They had four children.
 Their son Manuel E. de Veyra was a doctor during World War II serving at Bataan.
 Their son Jesus de Veyra became a judge, and dean of the Ateneo Law School from 1976 to 1981.

-Sofia Reyes de Veyra died in 1953 at the age of 77.
+De Veyra died in 1953 at the age of 77.
 Her daughter-in-law wrote a biography, Faith, Work, Success: An Appraisal of the Life and Work of Sofia Reyes de Veyra, in 1959.
 There is a historical marker honoring de Veyra's work in her home district in the Western Visayas region.

 De Veyra was a transnational Asian/American activist that advocated for human rights in the Philippines and the United States.
-As the Philippines were under colonial control during the early 20th Century, she dedicated her life in hope of revealing the limitations of colonialism and the need for equal gender rights.
+As the Philippines were under colonial control during the early 20th century, she dedicated her life in hope of revealing the limitations of colonialism and the need for equal gender rights.